 The university provides prerequisite courses and degrees for students seeking entrance into professional schools.
 Students are regularly admitted to leading schools in all professional areas.
 Because admission to most professional schools is highly competitive, students are urged to work closely with an academic advisor on the selection of courses and the sequence in which they are to be taken.
 Although there are general guidelines for each profession, students should contact the professional program(s) they intend to pursue for specific admission criteria.

 The University provides pre-professional education for a variety of health occupations.
 Some of these professional programs require the completion of a bachelor's degree while others encourage students to apply much earlier in their educational careers.
 Students may decide on any major area offered by the University, provided they complete the admission requirements for their chosen professional program.
 In those departments most heavily involved in providing the required academic background, special advisors have been trained for each of the various health areas.
-General information on health profession careers and academic preparation is provided by the Academic Advisement Center, University Hall, room 109.
-For more information visit the Pre-Health Professions website.
+For more information on health profession careers and academic preparation, visit the Pre-Health Professions website.

-Pre-law students draw on courses, facilities, and services from throughout the University, but primarily those in the Colleges of Humanities and Public Affairs, Arts and Letters, and Business Administration.
+Pre-law students draw on courses, facilities, and services from throughout the University, but primarily those in the Colleges of Humanities and Public Affairs, Arts and Letters, and Business.
 Many professors have expertise in law-related subjects, teaching in areas such as political science, economics, history, philosophy, the sciences, and business administration, among others.
 The Academic Advisement Center, departmental pre-law advisors, and Phi Alpha Delta Pre-Law Club sponsored by the Department of Political Science, can assist, direct, and inform students seeking admission to law school.
-For more information visit the Pre-Law website.
+For more information, visit the Pre-Law website.